24 March 2026

-Investors who try to time the market aim to outperform by looking for the lowest or highest point in the market cycle.
-On the other hand, those who spend “time in the market” are investors who focus on the fundamentals of the investment and hold it for the longer term.
-If you prefer investing to speculating, you should avoid trying to time the market!
+By withstanding short-term fluctuations and staying invested for the longer term tends to bring positive returns over time.
+This is why ‘time in’ the market, not ‘timing’ the market, can offer more stable long-term investment growth.
+Investors who try ‘timing’ the market aim to outperform by looking for the lowest or highest point in the market cycle.
+On the other hand, those who spend ‘time in’ the market are investors who focus on the fundamentals of an investment and hold it for the longer term.

-Chart 1 shows what happened to $1,000 invested in global stocks at the monthly low or high, every month since January 2004.
-Whether investing at the monthly low or high, it does not create a significant difference in the end value.
+To illustrate this, Chart 1 below shows what happened to $1,000 invested in global stocks at the monthly low or high, every month since January 2004.
+Whether investing at the monthly low or high, it does not create a significant difference in the end value, what matters most is the compounded growth over the period of time that helps grow the investment.

-Source: Bloomberg, HSBC Asset Management.
-Investing = MSCI AWCI Net Return Index, 1 January 2004 to 31 December 2024.
-Past performance is no guarantee of future returns.
+Source: Bloomberg, HSBC Asset Management, Investing = MSCI ACWI Net Return Index, 1 January 2004 to 31 December 2025.
+Past performance is no guarantee of future returns

-Moreover, in trying to time the market, you run the risk of missing out on some of the best performing days.
-Even missing just a few of those best performing days can result in a big difference in your return.
-Chart 3 shows $100,000 invested in stocks since 2005.
-Missing the top 20 days reduced the end investment value from around $487,000 to $173,000.
+When investors try to time the market, they run the risk of missing out on some of the best performing days.
+Even missing just a few of those can result in a big difference in their returns.
+Chart 2 below shows the impact that missing the top 20 days can have over time, showing an initial investment of $100,000 that remained fully invested grew to $598,666, but was only $208,700 if the top 20 performing days were missed.

 Source: Bloomberg, HSBC Asset Management.
-Returns are for developed market stocks - MSCI World Daily Total Return Gross World Index, as at 31 December 2024.
-Past performance is no guarantee of future returns.
+Returns are for developed market stocks – MSCI World Daily Total Return Gross World Index, as at 31 December 2025.

 If you are nervous about investing a lump sum, you can split the amount and make regular investments.
-Regular investing helps smooth out the effects and fear of market movements.
-More shares are purchased when prices are lower, and less shares are purchased when prices are higher.
-This approach can help you stay with an investment plan by reducing the impact of short-term market movements on your portfolio.
+Regular investing helps smooth out the effects of market movements and this approach can help you stay the course with an investment plan by reducing the impact of short-term market movements on your portfolio.

 We’re not trying to sell you any products or services, we’re just sharing information.
 This information isn’t tailored for you.
 It’s important you consider a range of factors when making investment decisions, and if you need help, speak to a financial adviser.